-Wayne Bennett holds a Bachelor of Music in Music Education from the University of Georgia (Athens), as well as the Master of Music and the Doctor of Musical Arts degrees in Trumpet Performance from the The University of North Carolina at Greensboro, where he also taught trumpet and music theory.
-His teachers include Edward Bach and the late Fred Mills.
+Dr. Wayne Bennett teaches trumpet, chamber brass, brass instrumental methods, music theory, and aural skills at Elon.
+Dr. Bennett holds a Bachelor of Music in Music Education from the University of Georgia, as well as the Master of Music and the Doctor of Musical Arts degrees in Trumpet Performance from The University of North Carolina at Greensboro, where he also taught trumpet and music theory.
+His trumpet teachers include Edward Bach and the late Fred Mills.

-Dr. Bennett currently teaches trumpet at Elon University and Guilford College, and teaches courses in Music Appreciation and History at James Sprunt Community College, Randolph Community College, and Surry Community College.
+In addition to his work at Elon, Dr. Bennett currently teaches trumpet at Guilford College.
+He has previously held music teaching positions at several schools in the North Carolina Community College System, including at Guilford Technical, Vance-Granville, James Sprunt, Randolph, and Surry Community Colleges.
 Bennett previously taught at the Music Academy of North Carolina, where he was also the Artistic Director of the annual Woodwinds, Brass, and Percussion Festival.
-He has taught marching bands, led brass sectionals, and presented clinics for middle schools and high school throughout Georgia and North Carolina.
-Bennett has performed in concert venues in Colorado, Georgia, South Carolina, and North Carolina with ensembles including Market Street Brass, The Georgia Brass, The Classic City Opera, the Western Piedmont Symphony Orchestra, the Hickory Choral Society, the Greensboro Opera Company, the Fibonacci Chamber Orchestra, and the Wilmington Symphony Orchestra.
+He has taught marching bands, led brass sectionals, and presented clinics for middle schools and high schools throughout the southeastern United States.
+Bennett has performed with ensembles including Market Street Brass, The Georgia Brass, The Classic City Opera, the Western Piedmont Symphony Orchestra, the Hickory Choral Society, the Greensboro Opera Company, the Fibonacci Chamber Orchestra, and the Wilmington Symphony Orchestra.
 He was semi-finalist in the Masters Solo Division of the National Trumpet Competition in 2004, 2005, 2006, and 2007.

 Lisbeth Brittain-Carter received her Bachelor of Music Degree from the Boston Conservatory of Music with a concentration in Opera Performance.
 She was a regional finalist in the Metropolitan Opera competition and studied for a year in London on a scholarship from the Met.
 Returning to the USA, she spent two summers as an apprentice with the Santa Fe Opera, and performed leading roles with several regional opera companies in New England.
 In 1975 she was accepted into the auditions program of the American Institute of Musical Studies (AIMS) in Graz, Austria, which led to a series of long term engagements with various opera houses in Germany, Austria and Switzerland.
 The roles sung during that time include 'Musetta', 'Zdenka' (Arabella), 'Sophie' (Der Rosenkavalier), 'Despina', 'Papagena', 'Xenia' (Boris Godunov) and many more in operetta as well.

 For the next sixteen years, Ms. Carter performed more than forty roles in opera houses and summer festivals in Kaiserslautern, Mannheim, Heidelberg, Mainz, Dortmund, Bonn, Berlin, Wiesbaden, Eutin, etc She then branched out into Musical Theater, starring as 'Maria' in West Side Story for more than 70 performances in Berlin, Vienna and Zurich, and 'Laurie' in Oklahoma for another forty performances.
 In 1986 she began a long term engagement with the Hamburg production of CATS as first cast 'Jenny Anydots' and also 'Grizabella'.
-She was also the voice coach for the company and after leaving the show two years later, worked with the European casts of Les Miserables and Starlight Express in Vienna and Paris.
+She was also the voice coach for the company and after leaving the show two years later, worked with the European casts of Les Miserables and Starlight Express in Vienna and Bochum, and with the cast of the Paris production of CATS.
 Ms. Carter and a colleague also produced and performed in a Sondheim Review at the Macadam Theater in Hamburg.

 Before leaving Europe in 1990, Ms. Carter assisted in the establishment of the Stella School of Music Theater in Hamburg, Germany.